Rinnegatamante/ff4_vita/README.md

 ## Credits

+- TheFloW for the initial arm elf loader.
 - Rinnegatamante for vitaGL.
-- Once13One for providing LiveArea assets.
+- Darthbellic for providing LiveArea assets.